 The Blueprint (2018) is a roadmap of the NDC process for meaningful community engagement.
 It includes a collection of practices and principles to illustrate our approach to collaborative community design.

 Published in the peer-reviewed Journal of Community Psychology, this research article (2021) investigates the profound impact that green spaces, playgrounds, and other community-level interventions have on our health.

-An inspiring look at what we accomplished in fiscal year 2019.
+An inspiring look at what we accomplished in the past few years.